What is Plato's Idea of a Utopian state? | The Republic

 Plato proposes that we ought to have a fable regarding the citizen's relation to each other, and their purpose in life.

-The purpose for this is to create a culture and influence future constitutions and laws in how you want the State to be run.
+The purpose for this is to create a culture and influence future constitutions and laws in how the State should run.

 At the start of a newly created Fable, though the first and second generations may be skeptical, but as long as the fables are being taught consistently to future generations, it will eventually weed out the skeptics.